(aka I Should Probably Not Reference Something Without Having Reviewed It First)

 In the anime, she was a soldier conditioned to fight without feeling, and Katsuragi wants to fight her ‘because she’s strong’.
 The first time we see her she is SMILING.
 What.

-It’s baffling that the huge amounts of dialogue in the games dedicated to painting the Hebijo characters as likable if misguided misfits is almost completely passed over in the anime, instead pretty much labelling them squarely as villains.
-Sure, they have their little redemption near the end, but there’s no real powerful moments where their humanity really shines through.
+It’s baffling that the huge amounts of dialogue in the games dedicated to painting the Hebijo characters as likeable if misguided misfits is almost completely passed over in the anime, instead pretty much labelling them squarely as villains.
+Sure, they have their little redemption near the end, but there are no real powerful moments where their humanity really shines through.

 Thankfully, the rest of the cast is largely kept as was in the games, with some characters even being improved upon.
 Master Kiriya, formerly designated as a side character, has a great deal of involvement in the anime, with particular attention paid to his doubts about his former student Rin.
 Hibari and Yagyuu’s sisterly relationship is also used to great effect – in the game, Yagyuu had comparatively little dialogue and screen time, despite being such a cool character.